How to Ship a High-Value Package (€100K, £85K, $120K): The Operational Guide for Professionals

 For customized needs and deep integrations with your WMS or ERP.

-❓ FAQ: Shipping High-Value Parcels (€8K-€100K)
+❓ FAQ: Shipping High-Value Packages (€8,000–€100,000)

 📦 How do I ship a valuable item?

-Security is based on three pillars: anonymity (no visible markings on the box), double packaging (box inside a box) to prevent theft by "palpation," and the choice of a Carrier mandatory signature upon delivery.
-For very high-value items (>€50k), dedicated transport is recommended.
+Security is based on three pillars: anonymity (no visible markings on the box), double packaging (a box inside another box) to prevent theft by "palpation," and the selection of a Carrier requires a signature upon delivery.
+For very high-value items (>€50,000), dedicated transport is recommended.

-🛡️ How to insure a valuable package?
+🛡️ How do I insure a valuable package?

-These protocols are strongly recommended for amounts over €2,500 and critical for amounts over €10,000.
-For amounts under €2,500, carrier insurance may suffice.
-For amounts over €100,000, it is essential to add an escort or dedicated transport.
+These protocols are strongly recommended for shipments valued at €2,500 or more and are essential for shipments valued at €10,000 or more.
+For shipments valued at less than €2,500, the carrier’s insurance may be sufficient.
+For shipments valued at €100,000 or more, it is essential to arrange for an escort or dedicated transport.

-📱 Are GPS tags mandatory?
+📱 Are GPS trackers required?

-Recommended for items valued at €20,000 or more, strongly recommended for items valued at €50,000 or more.
+Recommended for shipments worth €20,000 or more; strongly recommended for shipments worth over €50,000.
 Cost: €15–25 per shipment.
-A tracking device can save you 100% of your loss.
-Reliable suppliers: Sigfox IoT or LoRaWAN.
+A tracking device can save you 100% of your potential loss.
+Reliable providers: Sigfox IoT or LoRaWAN.

 Immediate emergency protocol:

-• H+0: Direct contact with destination agency
+• Day 0: Direct contact with the destination agency

 🏭 How do I choose between DHL, FedEx, and UPS for my valuable packages?